ZoCodes/ZoCodes/README.md

 - 👩🏻‍💻  SheCodes Alunmna

-- 🔭 I’m currently working on building a gardening website for a friend
+- 🔭 I’m currently building a gardening website for a friend

 - 🌱 Learning **HTML, CSS, JavaScript and React**